RedisInsight/RedisDesktopManager/docs/native-formatters.md

 2. Implement script or executable which meets protocol described below.
 3. Add file `usage.json` with usage shell command<br />
 For example for python script it will be: `['python', 'my_super_formatter.py']`
-4. Test your formatter in RDM!
+4. Test your formatter in RDM.dev!

 ### Protocol
 #### Formatter info: